bahrus/carbon-copy/README.md

 If no url is specified before the hash symbol, then the code will assume the id exists and is searchable via document.getElementById().

-TODO:

-If the href starts with some special names:  _host, or _parent, then the search for the template with the given name will be done locally.  _host means the first ancestor parent which has shadow DOM.  _parent is literally the parent node.
+If the href before the hash is "_host", then the search for the template with the given id will be done within the first ancestor parent which has shadow DOM.

 You can specify parameters the referenced template can retrieve via the set attribute, which is a semi-colon delimited list of name/value pairs (using the colon as the assignment operator):